-Researching the different cognitive brain functions has led me to the making of ice picks.
-This tool was used in Fruitcake Factories (mental institutions) from the 1930s to perform cerebral operations (ice pick lobotomies) on LGBT outcasts .
-At the time, this barbaric practice was a celebrated method believed to convert patients to heterosexuality.
+Researching cognitive brain functions has led me to the making of ice picks.
+1930s conversion therapies happened in “Fruitcake Factories”, isolated mental institutions where interventions like shock therapy and ice pick lobotomies were common “treatments” for LGBT patients.
+At the time, this barbaric practice was believed to be an effective and irreversible method converting outcasts to heterosexuality.
 Inspired by the artworks of Robert Holland Murray (Parallax Series 1992-1995), installations of Virgil Marti (Grow Room 2002, For Oscar Wilde 1995) and philosopher Julia Kristeva’s The Powers of Horror (1982), I imagined building life-size picks placed in an architectural context that would serve to trigger the viewers’ psyche and fear.
 Kristeva argues that: “From the start, fear and object are linked.”
 Enthralled or repulsed, the brain tends to look at tools and activate them, rather than simply look at them as objects.
-These picks are tools, and they represent the iatrogenic effects of HIV medication, a theme that is explored in my most recent installations.
-Investigating the dynamics of medication such as side effects and the drug related inner organ deterioration has led to look into medication’s components and production.
-For example, Aluminum Lake (2015) alludes to industrial and pharmaceutical uses of neutral pigments, ‘Aluminum lake’ being a colour found in most foods, cosmetics, and oral drug coating.
+These picks are indeed tools, capable of being activated.
+Also representing iatrogenic effects of HIV medication, a theme that is explored in my most recent installations, these picks are a manifestation of an ongoing investigation of HIV medication dynamics and components.
+Here, Aluminum Lake alludes to an industrial and pharmaceutical neutral pigment found in most foods, cosmetics, and oral drug coating.
 This installation explores potential narratives among life-size sculptures corrupting the skin.
 In a respectful gesture commemorating the late members of General Idea, the muted poodle figure addresses HIV as a status and aspires to raise awareness. -May 2015.